One final $100M ARR company and the startups we want to meet in 2021 – TechCrunch

-As we head towards the exits of 2020, we have one more name to add to our roll call of private companies that have reached the $100 million annual recurring revenue (ARR) milestone.
+As we head toward the exits of 2020, we have one more name to add to our roll call of private companies that have reached the $100 million annual recurring revenue (ARR) milestone.
 Well, one and a half.

 But before we get into Nexthink and give Coalition a honorable mention, let’s talk about the startups we’re looking for in 2021.

-The $100 million ARR list came together by accident, a quirk of a newscycle that happened to have a few companies reach the threshold when I was in transition back to working at TechCrunch.
+The $100 million ARR list came together by accident, a quirk of a news cycle that happened to have a few companies reach the threshold when I was in transition back to working at TechCrunch.
 So, when I got back into our WordPress install, the group of companies that had each recently reached nine-figure revenues was top of mind.

 But looking at $100 million ARR companies proved less useful than we might have hoped.
 Mostly what we managed was to collect a bucket of companies that were about to go public.